 In the event of an emergency an administrator or their designee will make the verbal directive for the action plan.
-Administrators and staff are trained yearly on the crisis plan.
+Administrators and staff are trained yearly on the Comprehensive Emergency Management Plan.
 Students are also trained in how to respond to an emergency drill.
 We conduct various drills throughout the school year including school evacuations, fire drills, lockdown drills, and other relevant drills.